The LASIK Recovery Process

 Depending on how quickly you tend to heal, you can typically return to most normal activities in a few days.
 Your surgeon will go over any restrictions at the time of surgery and following your 1 day post-operative appointment.
 Some temporary restrictions immediately following surgery may include driving, showering, rubbing your eyes, reading, swimming, exercise, and sports.
 It is also recommended that you stay away from dirty and dusty environments.
 These restrictions are only temporary and your doctor will instruct you on when you can resume these activities.

 Some common LASIK recovery complications include irritation, discomfort, and night glares.
 To minimize any recovery complications, visit your eye doctor for several follow-up visits within the first year of your procedure.
-These follow-up visits allow your eye doctor to follow your healing process.
+These follow-up visits allow your eye doctor to follow your healing timeline.
 If you experience any vision issues following your LASIK procedure, we advise you to contact your eye doctor immediately.